Journey Through Vietnam

 This is a moderately active tour and participants must be able to keep up with an active group of travelers.
-There is a considerable amount of walking on this trip.
 For the safety and enjoyment of each participant and the group, participants must be able to:

 - Walk on average 2-3 miles at a steady pace.
-On this tour, guests will be walking in cities and town and should be able to walk at a steady pace during full days of site seeing.
+On this tour, guests will be walking in cities and town and should be able to walk at a steady pace for approximately 2-4 hours of touring.

 - Be able to walk on cobblestone, gravel and pavement.
-Some walking excursions require good balance as you walk stairs and uneven pavement.
+Some of walking excursions require good balance as you walk over cobblestone sidewalks/roads and uneven pavement.

 - Stand for up to approximately 2 hours at a time each day.

-- Walk up and down stairs without hand rails, without the assistance of another person.
+- Walk up and down steep stairs without hand rails, without the assistance of another person.